matthayes/anki_cloze_anything/docs/INSTRUCTIONS.md

 Next, create the fields that will be used to enable each of the cloze deletion cards through [Selective Card Generation](https://docs.ankiweb.net/#/templates/generation?id=selective-card-generation).
 You need as many fields as the number of cloze deletions you want to support.
 For example, for the cloze content `((c1::Ik)) ((c2::heb)) ((c3::honger)).` there are three cloze deletions.
 If three is the maximum number of deletions you want to support then you should create fields `ExpressionCloze1`, `ExpressionCloze2`, and `ExpressionCloze3`.
 These fields are used to generate cloze cards via Anki's [Selective Card Generation](https://apps.ankiweb.net/docs/manual.html#selective-card-generation).
 The only requirement is that the number the field ends with corresponds to the number in the cloze content.
 That is, for `ExpressionCloze1`, the number `1` corresponds to `c1` in the cloze content.
 However out of convention the plugin will expect the names of these fields to be based on the name of the field containing the cloze content.

-Copy the contents of [cloze_anything.js](https://raw.githubusercontent.com/matthayes/anki_cloze_anything/master/examples/cloze_anything.js) to a file named `_cloze_anything_0.3.js` (the current version).
-Then copy this file to the `collections.media` folder for your user.
+Download the JavaScript file from the most recent release in the [releases page](https://github.com/matthayes/anki_cloze_anything/releases).
+The JavaScript files have the file name format `_cloze_anything_x.y.js` (where `x.y` is a version like `0.3`).
+Copy this file to the `collections.media` folder for your user.
 You can find information about how to locate this path [here](https://docs.ankiweb.net/#/files?id=file-locations).
 The underscore prefix is important, as this prevents Anki from deleting the script when checking for unused media, as documented [here](https://docs.ankiweb.net/#/templates/styling?id=installing-fonts).

 **Note:** The version is included in the file name for a couple reasons: 1) It enables multiple versions of the script to be used by different note types, and 2) It ensures that if you update to a newer version of the script that your cards will use that newer version.
 Changing an existing file in `collections.media` may not result in that change being synced.

 Create a card type named `ExpressionCloze1` (the same name as the first cloze deletion field).
-For the Front Template enter the following content.
+For the Front Template enter the following content, but be sure to replace `x.y` with the version of the JavaScript file.
 This assumes you also have a field named `Meaning`.
 You can of course edit this template as needed to include your own fields.

 ```
 {{#ExpressionCloze}}
 {{#ExpressionCloze1}}

-<script defer src="_cloze_anything_0.3.js"></script>
+<script defer src="_cloze_anything_x.y.js"></script>

 <div id="cloze" data-card="{{Card}}">
 {{ExpressionCloze}}